 - Punitive damages: This is awarded in cases such as products liability cases where a manufacturer's negligence or wrongdoing may have caused the death.
 Such damages are awarded to deter such wrongdoing in the future.

 All dependants and close family members may be included in a wrongful death claim.
-Dependants typically include spouse and children.
+Dependants typically include spouses and children.
 In cases where the victim took care of his or her parents, they may be considered dependants as well.
 There are several types of accidents and incidents that may result in a wrongful death claim:

 It is in the best interest of anyone that has lost a loved one in an accident to contact an experienced wrongful death attorney.
-The skilled Miami wrongful death lawyers at the law offices of Ruth E. Johnson offer their condolences to anyone who has lost a loved one in a tragic accident.
+The skilled Miami wrongful death lawyers at the Law Office of Ruth E. Johnson offer their condolences to anyone who has lost a loved one in a tragic accident.
 Let us help you through what is possibly the most difficult time of your life.
 We will fight for your rights and ensure that you receive fair compensation for what is truly an irreparable loss.